oleksandryevdokymov/BezierSlider/README.md

 BezierSlider is open source cocoa pod library lets a user create custom slider builded on UIBezierPath().
 You can specify a custom thumb and curved shape.
 Framework also let you receive slider’s current value from delegate method.

 ## Installation
-### CococaPods
+### CocoaPods
-[CococaPods](https://cocoapods.org) - CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
+[CocoaPods](https://cocoapods.org) - CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
 For information how to use and install, visit their website.
 To integrate BezierSlider into your Xcode project using CocoaPods, specify it in your Podfile:
 ```
 pod 'BezierSlider'